 Understanding The Motor

 The motor can turn as a result of electrical energy being applied, or it can turn via the input of kinetic or mechanical energy.
 In simple terms:

 - Send electrical energy to the motor –> Motor spins

 - Spin the motor –> Motor generates electricity

 What happens with both the MGUs in an F1 car is a similar process.
 They both contain motors, as the name suggests, and these motors can be made to turn via the input of electrical energy from the energy store, like a traditional motor.
 Or they can be used like a dynamo, using external kinetic energy to turn the motors, and then converting that into electricity.

 The way they do this is quite complex.
 Essentially, the motor consists of wires and magnets.
 When wires are placed in a rotating magnetic field, current can be generated within the wires, even when they are not connected to a power source.
-This rotating magnetic field is created by the spinning of the motor, which is being spun by external forces that are different for the MGU-H and MGU-K.
+This rotating magnetic field is created by spinning the motor with some sort of external force (i.e. not by sending electrical power to it).

 What Is The MGU-H On An F1 Car?